 The Ultimate Oldschool PC Font Pack: A collection of old school fonts.
 Amazing!

 - Linus Torvald’s first commit on Git: Extremely interesting read.
-(Hacker News thread.)
+(HN thread.)

 - The history of the first 32 ASCII characters

 - The history of UTF-8 by Rob Pike

 - Obfuscated Image Decoder

 - Fisher-Yates Shuffle algorithm: O(n) unbiased random permutation.